zonemaster/zonemaster/docs/specifications/Address-TP/level.md

 a) Tests not in "Address Level" in the document "Test requirements.md" :

-* R37 - loopback delegation //  This test is uncategorized
+* R37 - loopback delegation //  This test is uncategorized  (Issue #10)
-* R38 - loopback is resolvable // same thing
+* R38 - loopback is resolvable // same thing                (Issue #10)

 b) Tests  in "Address Level" in the document "Test requirements.md" :

 * R03 - Nameserver address in a private network // Could be in "Connectivity level" ?
+(Issue #11)